viblo/pymunk/docs/src/showcase.rst

   Mathematical and Computational Applications 25, no. 4 (2020): 70.

 * Hook, Joosep, Seif El-Sedky, Varuna De Silva, and Ahmet Kondoz.
-  "Learning Data-Driven Decision-Making Policies in Multi-Agent Environments for Autonomous Systems."
+  "Learning data-driven decision-making policies in multi-agent environments for autonomous systems."
-  Cognitive Systems Research (2020).
+  Cognitive Systems Research 65 (2021): 40-49.

 * Matthews, Elizabeth A., and Juan E. Gilbert.
   "ATLAS CHRONICLE: DEVELOPMENT AND VERIFICATION OF A SYSTEM FOR PROCEDURAL GENERATION OF STORY-DRIVEN GAMES."